Geotab/sdk/src/hardware/addon-protocols/can.md

 ### 3 - Implement the Third-Party CAN Protocol

 Implement the Third-Party CAN Protocol in the external device as detailed below.
-The CAN speed to be used will be 500K and the external device should have its CAN transceiver set to normal mode.
+The CAN speed to be used will be 250K or 500K and the external device should have its CAN transceiver set to normal mode.
+The IOX CAN will auto-baud between 250K and 500K.

 ### CAN ID